BangguWu/ECANet/README.md

 This is an implementation of ECA-Net, created by Banggu Wu.

 ## Introduction
-Channel attention has recently demonstrated to offer great potential in improving the performance of deep convolutional neural networks (CNNs).
-However, most existing methods dedicate to developing more sophisticated attention modules to achieve better performance, inevitably increasing the computational burden.
-To overcome the paradox of performance and complexity trade-off, this paper makes an attempt to investigate an extremely lightweight attention module for boosting the performance of deep CNNs.
-In particular, we propose an Efficient Channel Attention (ECA) module, which only involves `k` (`k<=9`) parameters but brings clear performance gain.
-By revisiting the channel attention module in SENet, we empirically show avoiding dimensionality reduction and appropriate cross-channel interaction are important to learn effective channel attention.
-Therefore, we propose a local cross-channel interaction strategy without dimension reduction, which can be efficiently implemented by a fast `1D` convolution.
-Furthermore, we develop a function of channel dimension to adaptively determine kernel size of `1D` convolution, which stands for coverage of local cross-channel interaction.
-Our ECA module can be flexibly incorporated into existing CNN architectures, and the resulting CNNs are named by ECA-Net.We extensively evaluate the proposed ECA-Net on image classification, object detection and instance segmentation with backbones of ResNets and MobileNetV2.
-The experimental results show our ECA-Net is more efficient while performing favorably against its counterparts.
+Recently, channel attention mechanism has demonstrated to offer great potential in improving the performance of deep convolutional neuralnetworks (CNNs).
+However, most existing methods dedicate to developing more sophisticated attention modules for achieving better performance,which inevitably increase model complexity.
+To overcome the paradox of performance and complexity trade-off, this paper proposes an EfficientChannel Attention (ECA) module, which only involves a handful of parameters while bringing clear performance gain.
+By dissecting the channelattention module in SENet, we empirically show avoiding dimensionality reduction is important for learning channel attention, and appropriatecross-channel interaction can preserve performance while significantly decreasing model complexity.
+Therefore, we propose a localcross-channel interaction strategy without dimensionality reduction, which can be efficiently implemented via `1D` convolution.
+Furthermore,we develop a method to adaptively select kernel size of `1D` convolution, determining coverage of local cross-channel interaction.
+Theproposed ECA module is efficient yet effective, e.g., the parameters and computations of our modules against backbone of ResNet50 are 80 vs.24.37M and 4.7e-4 GFLOPs vs. 3.86 GFLOPs, respectively, and the performance boost is more than 2\% in terms of Top-1 accuracy.
+We extensivelyevaluate our ECA module on image classification, object detection and instance segmentation with backbones of ResNets and MobileNetV2.
+Theexperimental results show our module is more efficient while performing favorably against its counterparts.

 ## Citation

-    @article{wang2019eca,
+    @InProceedings{wang2019eca,
-       title={ECA-Net: Efficient Channel Attention for Deep Convolutional Neural Networks}, author={Qilong Wang, Banggu Wu, Pengfei Zhu, Peihua Li, Wangmeng Zuo and Qinghua Hu}, journal={arXiv:1910.03151},
+       title={ECA-Net: Efficient Channel Attention for Deep Convolutional Neural Networks}, author={Qilong Wang, Banggu Wu, Pengfei Zhu, Peihua Li, Wangmeng Zuo and Qinghua Hu}, booktitle = {The IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, year={2020}
-       year={2019}
      }

 ## Changelog
 2020/02/26 Upload ECA-Resnet34 model.

-2020/03/05 Upload RetinaNet-ecanet50 and RetinaNet-ecanet101 model
+2020/03/05 Upload RetinaNet-ecanet50 and RetinaNet-ecanet101 model.

+2020/03/24 Update the Introduction and Citation.

 ## ECA module